curv3d/curv/ideas/geometry/Shape.md

 and both are classified as Shape.

 What about objects (aka OpenSCAD groups)?
-* In TeaCAD, I want to generalize objects so that the list component can contain any kind of value.
+* In Curv, I want to generalize objects so that the list component can contain any kind of value.
 But I want to support OpenSCAD group semantics.
   So an object is a shape if it is empty, or if all of its list elements are shapes.